krazydanny/laravel-repository/README.md

 ```

 And leave those calls we want out of the caching strategy alone, they are not affected at all.
-Also some things doesn't need to be cached at all.
+Also some things doesn't really need to be cached.

 Be like water my friend... ;)